Pravargolecha2011229/IADAI205-2013409-Jwal-Patel-2405460-Pravar-Golecha/README.md

 #### 4. Artificial Intelligence

-Google's Gemini AI model is used for generating travel itineraries and providing conversational responses through the travel chatbot.
+Grok AI model is used for generating travel itineraries and providing conversational responses through the travel chatbot.

 #### 5. API Integration

-The application integrates the Gemini API using an API key stored securely in the Streamlit secrets configuration.
+The application integrates the Grok API using an API key stored securely in the Streamlit secrets configuration.

 ## 7. Application Features